 Staying informed about the threats facing your computer is the first step in defending against them.
 If you know what to watch out for, you can more easily avoid risks.
-A good place to start is with knowing the different types of computer viruses that are out there.
+A good place to start is with knowing the many types of computer virus that are out there.

 Virus vs. Malware